CH 31 Veteran Readiness & Employment (VRE) Benefits

 - Should your PO allow for a parking permit, you may go to Public Safety in the University Center 5th Floor to receive a permit.

 - The Registrar’s office Veterans team will communicate to Public Safety that you are able to receive a permit.
+You may reach out to us prior to approaching Public Safety.

 - Student insurance is NOT covered by the VA.
 Be sure to complete the USF insurance waiver during the waiver period by the deadline (Fall: September 1, Spring: February 1).